u-ashish/shishyko-site/content/essays/scientific-operating-system.md

 This is not an evil scheme by publishers tricking everyone else, but an optimization by all players around the perverse incentives they have.

-Consider the perspective of a university, which gets significant research funding through taxpayer dollars via indirect costs on grants: how do we recruit and retain faculty securing those grants?
+Consider the perspective of a university, which gets significant revenue through taxpayer dollars via indirect costs on grants: how do we recruit and retain faculty securing those grants?

 - Tie faculty tenure to publications, impact, and prestige (with the help of publishers, ranking agencies, and more)
 - Work with citation indices and publishers to improve the "brand value" of the university to attract new faculty that might bring more grant revenue